darshil0/darshil-portfolio-2026/README.md

 Pushes to `main` trigger the GitHub Actions workflow in `.github/workflows/static.yml`.
 The workflow installs dependencies, runs `npm run build`, and deploys `./dist` to GitHub Pages automatically.

-The Vite config uses `base: './'`, which helps keep built asset paths relative so the site works correctly when served from a GitHub Pages subdirectory.
-GitHub recommends relative links in repository markdown files, which also helps keep links portable across clones and repository contexts. [docs.github](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+The Vite config uses `base: './'`, which keeps built asset paths relative so the site works correctly when served from a GitHub Pages subdirectory.

 ## Portfolio Sections